General policies and principles for the Library's collections are stated in the General Collection Development Policy.

 Types of Materials Collected

-Materials are collected in print in digital formats, with an emphasis on research monographs and academic journals.
+Materials are collected in print and digital formats, with an emphasis on research monographs and academic journals.
 North American university press titles are received on approval, and other materials are selected individually.
 Style manuals, guides, handbooks, and technical manuals are selectively acquired.
 Textbooks are purchased on faculty request.

 Subscriptions to journals are selected in consultation with faculty.
 Most journals are not acquired in more than one format; in general, electronic versions are preferred, as long as they have reliable and perpetual access.